 WHERE CAN I GET CONDOMS?

 You can get condoms from Family Planning.
-Our nurses can give you a prescription to take to the pharmacy.
-It will cost $5, no matter how many boxes you need (up to a limit of 12), plus your appointment fee.
+Our nurses and doctors can give you a prescription to take to the pharmacy.
+It will cost $5, (up to a limit of 60 condoms), plus your appointment fee.
 You might be able to talk with a nurse on the phone and get a prescription for condoms, without needing to come in to a clinic.

 You can also buy condoms from pharmacies, supermarkets, dairies, pubs, public toilets, petrol stations, nightclubs, sex shops and online, but it’s cheaper to get them on prescription from our clinics, a sexual health centre or a doctor.